Time to Put Sweden on Top of Your 2016 Travel Checklist

 READ MORE :

-In the major cities Stockholm and Gothenburg, it is advisable to buy a city card.
+In the major cities of Stockholm and Gothenburg, it is advisable to buy a city card.
 These cards include museum entries, a free travel guide, public transport, and other perks.
-A visit to the city of Stockholm, Sweden’s capital, is a must.
+A visit to Stockholm, Sweden’s capital, is a must.
 The city houses many sights, from its amazing buildings to its beautiful museums with classical and modern themes, such as the Vasa Ship Museum and the ABBA Museum.

 Be sure also to visit the Kulturhuset, the arts and culture center of the city.
 It is considered one of the most visited buildings, which houses exhibits, shops, restaurants, a live theater, and Stockholm’s major tourist information.
-Tourists can also ride the steamship “Mariefred” to Gripsholm Castle in Mariefred (Province of Sörmland), only a three and a half hour journey from the city.
+Tourists can also ride the steamship “Mariefred” to Gripsholm Castle in Mariefred (Province of Sörmland), only a three-and-a-half-hour journey from the city.